“I’m sorry, Mom. I love you.”

 “It is begun… my daughter,” sounds Abélia’s voice.

-She feels a tender kiss planted against her forehead.
+She feels a tender kiss against her forehead.

-“Like the conception and birth of any child, your full entry into our family shall take time… but what is begun is begun.”
+“Like the gestation of any child in the womb, your full entry into our family shall take time… but what is begun is begun.”

 She feels soft hands stroking through her hair.